Henry Morgenthau Jr.: Morgenthau Plan

 German Propaganda Minister Joseph Goebbels used the leaked plan, with some success, to encourage the German people to persevere in their war efforts so that their country would not be turned into a "potato field".
 General George Marshall complained to Morgenthau that German resistance had strengthened.
 Hoping to get Morgenthau to relent on his plan for Germany, Roosevelt's son-in-law, Lt.
 Colonel John Boettiger, who worked in the United States Department of War, explained to Morgenthau how the American troops had had to fight for five weeks against fierce German resistance to capture Aachen and complained to him that the Morgenthau Plan was "worth thirty divisions to the Germans".
 In late 1944, Roosevelt's election opponent, Thomas E. Dewey, said it was worth "ten divisions".
 Morgenthau refused to relent.

 On May 10, 1945, Truman signed the U.S. occupation directive JCS 1067.
 Morgenthau told his staff that it was a big day for the Treasury, and that he hoped that "someone doesn't recognize it as the Morgenthau Plan".
-The directive, which was in effect for over two years directed the U.S. forces of occupation to "take no steps looking toward the economic rehabilitation of Germany".
+The directive, which in effect for over two years directed the U.S. forces of occupation to "take no steps looking toward the economic rehabilitation of Germany".

 In occupied Germany Morgenthau left a direct legacy through what in OMGUS commonly were called "Morgenthau boys".
 These were U.S. Treasury officials whom General Dwight D. Eisenhower had "loaned" in to the Army of occupation.
 These people ensured that JCS 1067 was interpreted as strictly as possible.
 They were most active in the first crucial months of the occupation, but continued their activities for almost two years following the resignations of Morgenthau in mid-1945, and some time later, of their leader, Colonel Bernard Bernstein, who was "the repository of the Morgenthau spirit in the army of occupation".
 They resigned when, in July 1947, JCS 1067 was replaced by JCS 1779, which instead stressed that "An orderly, prosperous Europe requires the economic contributions of a stable and productive Germany."